 Sinus headache home remedy: warm compresses

-Another way to reduce sinus pressure pain is to apply warm compresses to the face, says the Mayo Clinic.
+Another way to reduce sinus pressure pain is to apply warm compresses to the face, says the CDC.
 This will warm the nasal passages and break up any blockage.
 If you can tolerate it, applying an ice pack may also provide relief.
 Here are 12 more home remedies for a stuffy nose.

 Sinus headache home remedy: steamy shower